In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Summary and Discussion

-The niobium RF cavities usually undergo HPR before thermal processing.
+The niobium RF cavities usually undergo HPR before the thermal processing.
 This treatment removes the contamination (phosphate ions, (H$_2$PO$_4$)\textsuperscript{–}, organics, surfactant, etc.) which is adsorbed to niobium surface after the chemical etching.
-As it has been mentioned above, as fluorine ions are located in the niobium lattice they can not be removed by HPR.
+As it has been mentioned above, as fluorine ions are located within the niobium lattice they can not be removed by HPR.
 The HPR treatment increases the thickness of the native oxide, and the XPS data may be misinterpreted and it may be concluded that the fluorine quantity decreased or eliminated by this treatment.
 In \autocite{tyagi2012study} it was demonstrated with XPS and SIMS that indeed the concentration of fluorine depleted in the surface layer of \SI{0.5}{\nano\meter}.
-Fluorine is known to be outgassed at temperatures above \SI{600}{\degreeCelsius} \autocite{jouve1986x}, so the \SI{800}{\degreeCelsius} anneal applied to cavities for re-crystallization and hydrogen outgassing also mitigates the fluorine-contamination.
+Fluorine is known to be outgassed at temperatures above \SI{600}{\degreeCelsius} \autocite{jouve1986x}, so the \SI{800}{\degreeCelsius} anneal applied to cavities for niobium re-crystallization and hydrogen outgassing also mitigates the fluorine-contamination.
 Noteworthy, in the standard “mild” (\SI{120}{\degreeCelsius}/48 h) baking, the mid-T baking and also the furnace baking the niobium surface is not \SI{800}{\degreeCelsius}-annealed directly prior to baking and subsequent RF testing.
 This means that fluorine is present in the niobium lattice after such treatments and thus may have an impact on the performance of the SRF cavities.
 It is especially critical for the mild baking since the amount of fluorine is still pretty large.
-The mechanism of the improved cavity performance upon the mild baking (mitigation of the so-called high-field $Q$-slope) has been the topic of many investigations during the last three decades \autocite{romanenko2010role, antoine2012materials}, and to our best knowledge the fluorine contamination as the lattice impurity has never been discussed.
-However, in some works it has been stated that the observed changes in the performance of cavities caused by mild baking could not be explained merely by the change of the diffusion profile of oxygen in niobium at \SI{120}{\degreeCelsius}.
+The mechanism of the improved cavity performance upon the mild baking (mitigation of the so-called high-field $Q$-slope) has been the topic of many investigations during the last three decades \autocite{visentin1999cavity, visentin2010involvement, ciovati2006improved}, and to our best knowledge the fluorine contamination as the lattice impurity has never been discussed.
+However, in some works it has been stated that the observed changes in the performance of cavities caused by mild baking could not be explained merely by the change of the diffusion profile of oxygen in niobium at \SI{120}{\degreeCelsius} \autocite{kneisel2000preliminary, antoine2012materials}.